stormforger/testapp/README.md

 * [`/`](http://testapp.loadtest.party/): All other requests will be responded to as an echo server (replying with the seen request, including the body if it is below 10kb in size).

+  * If a `location` query parameter is provided to the echo endpoint, the response will contain the value of this parameter in the `Location` header
+  * If a `status` query parameter is provided to the echo endpoint, the response will use the value of this parameter for the response status code.
+If none is provided, the response will always be `200`.

 ## Middlewares

 * delay: All routes support a generic `delay` query parameter which specifies the number of milliseconds that the request should be artificially hold before processing